MM-BYC/SBA319MongoDbDatabaseApplication/README.md

     git branch -M main
     git push -u origin main

+Abstracted or refactored Routes to Controller - Completed for all data models

-Database is intended for an ecommerce Application.
+Database is intended for an e-commerce Application.

-to run: at the terminal, use npm run dev
+- To run: at the terminal, use npm run dev
+- Use postman to POST, PUT, GET, DELETE
+- EndPoint is available data models bike, country, item, user o "localhost:PORT/bikes" o "localhost:PORT/bikes:_id"
+- EndPoint served with MongoDB table->collections->documents